1. Best overall

-As rider-to-bike contact points go, the secure connection provided by the best MTB flat pedal shoes is definitely something to look for.
+As rider-to-bike contact points go, the secure connection provided by the best mountain biking flat shoes is definitely one of the most important.

-If you're starting out, riding with flat pedals is a great way to properly hone your riding skills using the correct techniques.
-While clip-in shoes and pedals are great for pedaling efficiency, they're less useful when it comes to learning how to control your bike.
-The direct connection between pedal and shoe lets you 'cheat' your way through situations, rather than equipping you with skills you'll need to progress.
+If you're starting out, riding with flat pedals is a great way to hone your riding skills using the correct techniques.
+While clip-in shoes and pedals are great for pedaling efficiency, they're less useful when it comes to learning how to properly control your bike.

-In the following guide, we run through our pick of the best flat pedal MTB shoes for men, so if you're looking for female-specific shoes, head to our guide to the best women's mountain bike shoes.
+In the following guide, we run through our pick of the best mountain biking flat shoes for men, so if you're looking for female-specific shoes, head to our guide to the best women's mountain bike shoes.
 And while we're on the subject of feet, you might also want to check out our guide to the best cycling socks.

-At the bottom of this article, we've also included a detailed guide on exactly what to look out for when choosing the right pair for you.
+At the bottom of this article, we've also included a detailed guide on exactly what to look out for when choosing the right pair of mountain biking flat shoes for you.
+If you'd also like to check out shoes for SPD-type clipless pedals, check out our guide to the best mountain bike shoes.

 The quick list